-The purpose of this project is for researchers and farmers to collaborate to develop effective strategies for organic no till management in small scale vegetable production systems.
-Since each farm is unique in its location, soil type, crops grown, and the inclusion of livestock into their farming operation, it is unlikely that a growing technique can be developed on a research station that would be applicable to all small scale organic farms.
+The purpose of this project is for researchers and farmers to collaborate in the development of effective strategies for organic no till management in small scale vegetable production systems.
+Since each farm is unique in its location, climate, soil type, and crops grown, it is unlikely that a growing technique can be developed on a research station that would be applicable to all small scale organic farms.
 Also, since the farmer is the expert about his/her particular farm ecosystem, he/she would have the best chance at success.
 In this project, we are using the term “organic” to include farming practices that would be acceptable in certified organic systems, those that do not use chemical inputs such as herbicides, insecticides, or fertilizers.
-No till farming techniques have been worked out for large scale conventional farmers that rely on the use of herbicides and roller crimpers to kill the cover crop, chemical fertilizers to make nutrients more available to the emerging cover crop, and no till seeders and transplanters for planting the cash crop into the cover crop residue; but appropriate techniques have not been developed for small scale farmers who do not have these chemical inputs and large equipment at their disposal.
+No till farming techniques have been worked out for large scale conventional farmers that rely on the use of herbicides and roller crimpers to kill the cover crop, chemical fertilizers to make nutrients more available to the emerging cash crop, and no till seeders and transplanters for planting the cash crop into the cover crop residue; but appropriate techniques have not been developed for small scale farmers who do not have these chemical inputs and large equipment at their disposal.
 Consequently, there are significant challenges in adopting the practice to organic systems.
 For example, timing becomes critical in organic systems.
-Without the use of herbicides, the cover crop must be terminated by rolling and crimping or mowing at the exact time when it is most vulnerable to kill, that is at the soft dough stage of grains, for example, and it must be left to dry down for a couple of weeks before planting the next crop into the residue.
-Since fast-release chemical fertilizers are not used in organic systems, nitrogen and other nutrients that will be needed for the subsequent cash crop to get a fast start, will have to be supplied by either a legume in the cover crop mix, or abundant amounts of compost for pre-plant application.
-Then, since herbicides and tillage are not available in the tool box of organic no-till farmers, the system relies on a heavy cover crop residue to keep weeds from emerging in the cash crop during the growing season.
+Without the use of herbicides, the cover crop must be terminated by rolling and crimping or mowing at the exact time when it is most vulnerable to being killed, that is, at the soft dough stage of grains, for example, and it must be left to dry down for a couple of weeks before planting the next crop into the residue.
+Since fast-release chemical fertilizers are not used in organic systems, nitrogen and other nutrients that will be needed for the subsequent cash crop to get a fast start, will have to be supplied by either a legume in the cover crop mix, or compost and/or commercial organic fertilizers.
+Since herbicides and tillage are not available in the tool box of organic no-till farmers, the system relies on a heavy cover crop residue to keep weeds from emerging in the cash crop during the growing season.
 Also, most small scale farmers do not have the need for or access to the large, expensive implements that have been designed for NT farming on a large scale.
 Category 1 tractors, which are appropriate for small scale production may not be large enough to operate some of the NT equipment.
 So, another aspect of this project is to design equipment suitable for small scale NT farming, and for farmers to invent their own ways to get the job done.
 For example, one farmer in NC uses his tiller with the tines unengaged to roll and crimp his cover crop.

 1. Establish a collaborative effort between farmers and researchers to identify NT production methods that are appropriate for a variety of crops, soil types, and farming scales suitable for organic vegetable production in the Deep South.